-Medical and Value Hearing Health Performance Drive Double-Digit Second Quarter Sales Gains and Profitability
+Medical and Value Hearing Health Performance Drive Double-Digit Third Quarter Sales Gains and Profitability

-ARDEN HILLS, Minn.–(BUSINESS WIRE)–Jul.
-25, 2018– IntriCon Corporation (NASDAQ: IIN), a designer, developer, manufacturer and distributor of miniature and micro-miniature body-worn devices, today announced financial results for its second quarter ended June 30, 2018.
+ARDEN HILLS, Minn. — November 5, 2018 — IntriCon Corporation (NASDAQ: IIN), a designer, developer, manufacturer and distributor of miniature and micro-miniature body-worn devices, today announced financial results for its third quarter ended September 30, 2018.

 - Quarterly revenue of $30.1 million increased 20.2 percent over the prior-year third quarter;